michalorman/spring-web-service-archetype/README.md

 The integration tests uses separate test database.
 By default the H2 database is confiured for test database, but it could be easily reconfigured in ``persistence.xml`` file for test resources.

+Archetype configures couple of SLF4J and Logback as logging facility.

 ## Installation and creating project

 In order to create project using this archetype checkout or download source, navigate to the archetype's